2021 Reviews, Login, Tariffs & Smart Meters

 Want an energy supplier that puts people and the planet first?
 What about one that plans to return 75% of its profit back to its members?
 People’s Energy could be just what you are looking for!

 Who is People’s Energy?

 Founded in 2017, People’s Energy is a supplier trying to change the way energy is done in the UK.
 So, what makes it stand out from the crowd?
 It aims to be, as its name suggests, a people-powered energy supplier, putting its customers and the planet first.

-People’s Energy has no shareholders.
+The energy company has no shareholders.
 The initial capital needed to create the company was crowdfunded by 2,200 members of the public.
 In 2018, these crowdfunders started to be paid back ahead of schedule (with reduced energy bills), showing the quick progression and early success of the company.
-It is not yet profitable, but hopes to be later on in 2020.
+It is not yet profitable, but hopes to be later on.
 When it does start making money, the promise is to return 75% of the profits to its members every year.

 The supplier was formed in Musselburgh and today supplies energy to England, Scotland and Wales.

 - People’s Energy currently has 79,312 members and is growing rapidly.